 This course is a presentation of the essential anatomy and physiology of the human body.
 All body organ systems are discussed in a format of lecture, diagrams and audio-visual material.
 The course will introduce some aspects of chemistry and microbiology as it relates to healthcare, although emphasis is not placed in these areas.
 A knowledge of the anatomy and physiology of the human body as a basis for later study of disease processes is an essential part of the curriculum for students in the health profession.

-Note: BSC 1020 or BSC 2093C and BSC 2094C may substitute for HIM 1453
+Note: BSC 1020, BSC 1084 or BSC 2093C and BSC 2094C may substitute for HIM 1453

 This is a course in the process of expository writing.
 Students will read essays and compose papers that are unified, organized, logically developed and supported, clearly stated and well-focused.
 Research techniques are introduced and incorporated into at least one composition.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 Students must pass the core assignments with a grade of "C" or higher.
 This class satisfies the General Education State Core Communications requirement for A.A. degree seeking students.